WHAT ARE THE MOST HIGHLY DEMANDED JOBS IN GERMANY?

 Once you know that you have a job that’s in demand in Germany, research salary ranges and cost of living.

 Don’t be surprised, if salaries are much more or significantly less than what you’re making now.
-German salaries vary by city, with Berlin salaries being on the lower side and a city like Munich being on the higher side.
-Bigger companies also tend to pay higher than startups who are often cash strapped.
+German salaries also vary by city, with Berlin salaries being on the lower side and a city like Munich being on the higher side.
+Bigger companies also tend to pay higher than startups.

 Use this calculator to find out what your net salary is after taxes and other deductions.
 Note, tax rates vary depending on whether you’re married, how old you are, have children, go to church, which state you live in, and even if you live in the former East or West of Germany.
 Say you’re single, childless, not religious, and live in Berlin.
 A gross salary of €50,000 per year translates to roughly €31,467 after all deductions.